10 Things I’ve Learnt Since Moving Back To England From Australia (1 Month Update)

 A lot of people wonder whether moving back to England is a good idea after their time in Australia isn’t quite what they hoped it would be for one reason or another.

 It’s a big risk especially if you have kids, so you want to make the right decision even if you end up becoming a ping-pong-pom (you move to Australia, end up moving back to England and then return back to Australia not that long afterwards once you’ve realised what you actually missed about England wasn’t quite worth it!).

-So I’m going to document everything we’re going through during our time back to show you what it’s like for someone actually going through it.
+So I’m going to document everything we’re going through with our moving back to England to show you what it’s like for someone actually going through it.
 You’ll be seeing updates every so often about how we’re getting on with an honest view point as always.